gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 representative of the data, as well as the community dynamics.
 Also, in this framework, the testing data cannot be considered as independent, which prevents using it in certain tests of significance.
-One interesting approach, suggested by (Elith et al., 2006) for SDMs, would be to find independent, well-structured presence-absence datasets for validation, on which beta diversity metrics has or could be calculated.
+One interesting approach, suggested by [@ElitGrah06] for SDMs, would be to find independent, well-structured presence-absence datasets for validation, on which beta diversity metrics has or could be calculated.
 This validation might not cover the entire extent of the predictions, but it might bring